Tiled Diffusion: Method

 For constraints involving different orientations (e.g., a top side and a left side), we rotate the latents accordingly.
 For constraints involving multiple sides in $A_j$ or in $B_j$, we employ a round-robin mechanism.
 At each diffusion step, we cycle through the available sides, ensuring that over the course of the diffusion process, each side is exposed to all of its potential matches.
 This approach allows the model to balance the influences of different constraints, resulting in coherently tiled outputs.

 After applying all the constraints throughout the diffusion process, we decode the latent representations and crop the results to the original image dimensions, producing seamlessly tiled images that satisfy all predefined constraints.
+We provide visual ablation of both constraints in the supplementary material.

 Figure \ref{fig:method} illustrates our Tiled Diffusion method with a many-to-many example, where the constraint $C_1 = \{\{I_{1|}, I_{2|}\}, \{I_{|1}, I_{|2}\}\}$ allows right sides of images 1 and 2 to connect seamlessly to left sides of both images.
 The figure shows input constraints, application of both constraint types, resulting images after decoding and cropping, and example tiling arrangements.